cayesoneira/miniTRASGO-documentation/docs/design/environment.md

 ## Folder structure

-PUT HERE THE INFORMATION SEEN WITH ALBERTO ABOUT THE DATASTREAM

 - `/home/rpcuser/logs`: all the data stored relative to environment and rates (a special log).
 It stores that of the day, then gets it into the `done/` directory.
 - `/media/externalDisk/gate`: all the tools and data but the logs.
     - `bin`: scripts to copy files and do some stuff (it is used by other bigger routines).